Concept of Patent Troll

 Defend Your Patents And Safeguard Your Business With Our Online Legal Advice.
 Our Company Lawyers Are Experts In Tackling Patent Trolls

-• Prior to the passage of the Patents (Amendment) Act of 2005, which clearly led to a drop in trolling activities, the practice of Patent Trolling was quite prevalent in India’s information technology and communications industries.
+• Prior to the passage of the Patents (Amendment) Act of 2005, which clearly led to a drop in trolling activities, Patent Trolling was quite prevalent in India’s information technology and communications industries.

 • It would be important to highlight that the Indian patent law just poses a danger to Patent Trolls’ existence rather than outright forbids their existence.